Austrian govt backs review of Hypo nationalisation

 But Hypo's mounting costs have made it a huge headache for the ruling Social Democrats and conservative People's Party.
-Taxpayers have provided 4.8 billion euros (3.9 billion pounds) in aid since 2008 and face a bill for up to 4 billion more.
+Taxpayers have provided 4.8 billion euros ($6.6 billion) in aid since 2008 and face a bill for up to 4 billion more.

 Opposition parties have called for an investigative panel to look into the whole affair, which the coalition partners which have been in power since 2006 want to avoid.